TandoorRecipes/recipes/README.md

 - :person_with_blond_hair: **Share** recipes with friends and comment on them to suggest or remember changes you made
 - :whale: Easy setup with **Docker**
 - :art: Customize your interface with **themes**
+- :envelope: Export and import recipes from other users
 - :heavy_plus_sign: Many more like recipe scaling, image compression, cookbooks, printing views, ...

 This application is meant for people with a collection of recipes they want to share with family and friends or simply store them in a nicely organized way.
 A basic permission system exists but this application is not meant to be run as a public page.
+Some Documentation can be found [here](https://github.com/vabene1111/recipes/wiki)
 # Installation

 The docker image (`vabene1111/recipes`) simply exposes the application on port `8080`.
 You may choose any preferred installation method, the following are just examples to make it easier.